 The conversation with the people of Scotland was an opportunity for Health Scotland to facilitate public engagement opportunities within a community setting.
 An opportunity for Health Scotland to capture opinion about a community people live, work and volunteer within, and a chance for the organisation to talk about a fairer, healthier Scotland with people in their own community.

 Here is a chance to see and hear what the conversations were about.
-Links to 3 videos are available below.
+The three videos are available below.

 NHS Health Scotland worked with Borders Healthy Living Network, a network involved in food and health work, physical activity, mental health and volunteering.
 NHS Health Scotland also worked with Burnfoot Community Futures, a charity aiming to improve the well-being, quality of life and opportunities of the people of Hawick.
 The majority of people shown in the video do not live in Burnfoot but are associated with the local Healthy Living Network.

 The processes involved and the conversation content has the potential to inform Health Scotland’s fairer and healthier work as well as informing the Scottish Government Creating a Fairer Scotland and Creating a Healthier Scotland conversations.